sporto/elm-patterns/src/advanced/phantom-types.md

 		|> Users
 ```

-`activeUsers` is a function that only takes all users and returns only active users.
+`activeUsers` is a function that takes all users and only returns active users.

 Phantom types are useful for things like: